 Germany has often been called a nation of poets and philosophers.
-Yet it is also a land of invention and innovation.
+Yet it is also a country of invention and innovation.
 Many essential products of the modern world are based on German discoveries.
 This story of technological ingenuity stretches from the automobile and the X-ray machine to headache tablets and rotor blades for wind turbines.
 Today, the country remains a centre of innovation, with a host of German companies from diverse sectors operating at the very cutting edge of technology.

 Scientists and IT specialists

-The acronym STEM refers to the fields of knowledge - science, technology, engineering, and mathematics - that are of vital importance in this context.
-Although the great majority of STEM jobs are to be found in the private sector, the state also provides for employment in this field, by funding a whole range of world-class scientific and technological research institutes such as the Max Planck Society and the Fraunhofer Society.
+The acronym STEM refers to the fields of knowledge - science, technology, engineering, and mathematics - which are of vital importance in this context.
+Although the great majority of STEM jobs are to be found in the private sector, the state also provides employment in this field, by funding a whole range of world-class scientific and technological research institutes such as the Max Planck Society and the Fraunhofer Society.

 A shortage of STEM graduates

 It is not just the research institutes which are looking for well-qualified, new staff.
 Industry, too, is finding it increasingly hard to secure graduates with a degree in STEM subjects.
 In addition to engineers, there is also a substantial demand for scientists, mathematicians, and IT experts.
 For it is not only German car manufacturers and engineering companies which are among the very best in the world: some of the global players in the chemical and pharmaceutical industries are also from Germany.
 And the same is true of the German biotech and nanotech sectors.
 In all of these areas, the demand for first-rate scientists is consistently high.

 Similarly, many of the larger companies from throughout the German economy need IT specialists to perform a range of tasks.
 These include programming advanced machine-control systems, writing company software, ensuring the security of complex systems, and managing the ever larger field of online applications.
 Mathematicians are also in great demand, particularly in banks and insurance companies.